Join us for the CAUCE Professional Development Webinar Series 2017 – 2018!

 Quality Standards for Distance Delivery

 Presented by Natalie Giesbrecht, Manager, Distance Education, Open Learning and Educational Support , University of Guelph, Lynette Phyfe, Interim Director/Instructional Designer, Distance and Online Education, University of Manitoba and Jordan Epp, Instructional Designer, Distance, Off-Campus and Certificate Programs, Centre for Continuing & Distance Education, University of Saskatchewan.
+Description: The session will focus on quality standards for the delivery of distance education courses.
+It will address: course design and delivery, rubrics for measuring quality in design and delivery, development models, intellectual property, faculty support and buy-in, other aspects of standards related to distance delivery.

 Credit vs. Non-Credit Certificate Programs (Panel Discussion)